How to Prevent injury through Active Joint Stability

 The role of unstable weights in creating active stability:

 Active stability, on the other hand, is the safer, more effective alternative.
-By training with instability, your muscles will learn to co-contract, locking the joints preventing injury and improving coordination in the chaos of sport.
-As you work to control the unpredictable movements of the water, your body learns to stabilise itself spontaneously.
-Below is an example of an exercise on one leg that forces the muscles around the hip joint to co-contract, locking the joint and preventing injury to the stance leg in running and cutting movements.
+By training with the instability of water, your muscles will learn to co-contract, locking the joints preventing injury, and improving coordination in the chaos of sport.
+As you work to control the unpredictable movement of the water, your body learns to stabilise itself spontaneously.
+Below is a practical example of an exercise that puts the body under pressure to quickly stabilise the ankle joint.
+In this cleverly designed exercise featuring time pressure and instability, the athlete is nudged toward the safer, more effective solution and learns to actively stabilise the joint through co-contractions.

 Conclusion: Take Control of Your Stability

-Incorporate instability into your training routine for active joint stability to prevent injury to joints and soft tissue and improve movement control.
-To learn more about active stability visit our e-learning courses that dive deeper into the role of perturbation in training and how to harness instability to improve coordination in athletes transforming their performance and preventing injury.
+To learn more about active stability check out our e-learning courses, they dive deeper into the role of perturbation in training, explore how to harness instability to improve coordination in athletes, and provide more practical solutions to coaches, physiotherapists, and athletes to improve performance and prevent injury.

 Back to blog